djc/persona-totp/README.txt

   for some tips on how to serve it correctly.

 - Run the application() callable from persona.py as a WSGI application and make sure the URLs in the support document point at it.
+Make sure to keep your secrets.json and private.pem private!